tranthanhthuy0905/heimdall/doc/run-book.md

 > What kind of system is this?
 Web-connected order processing?
 Back-end batch system?
 Internal HTTP-based API?
 ETL control system?

-Internal REST API for on-demand HLS, thumbnails generation, and submitting streaming related audit events.
+Internal REST API for on-demand HTTP Live Streaming (HLS), thumbnails generation, and submitting streaming related audit events.
 Heimdall is written in Scala, based on Play Framework (https://www.playframework.com).

 Heimdall determines which ODT2/RTM URL should be used for a given key, where the key is an evidence `file_id`.<br/>